trisulnsm/docker/README.md

 sudo docker run  --net=host -v /opt/trisul6_root:/trisulroot -d trisulnsm/trisul6 --interface enp5s0
 ````

+In the above command, notice that you mapped the volume using `-v` of the host directory `/opt/trisul6_root` you created in step 1.
+That is where all the persistent data is kept.

-Thats !
-Logon on `https://localhost:3000` and you can dive right in..
+**Thats it !**  Logon on `https://localhost:3000` and you can dive right in.
+See [Trisul Docs : Basic Usage](https://www.trisul.org/docs/ug/basicusage/index.html) to get started.

 ---------------------